-Sibford Village Hall offers an ideal venue for various meetings, activities, parties and wedding receptions.
+Sibford Village Hall offers an ideal venue for meetings, activities, parties and wedding receptions.

-The attractive brick built Sibford Village Hall is situated in the heart of Sibford Gower opposite the parish church.
+The attractive brick built Sibford Village Hall is situated opposite the parish church.
 It is set in large grounds with a grassed area perfect for games and outdoor activities.
 The front lawn is suitable for a marquee and there is ample hard standing car parking.

 The facilities include:

 - Large hall with raised stage, stage curtain and stage lighting

 - Create your chosen atmosphere with seven lighting circuits including programmable coloured lights.

 - Small hall with disabled and children’s lavatories

 - Large electric Rangemaster cooker with two ovens, grill and five hot plates and warming plate

 - Large wheeled warming cabinet and large tea trolley